 How Does It Impact Us?

 So what does this mean for you?
 Until six years ago, there were no changes to the way you purchased your coverage.
 This website is still the best resource to buy a policy.
 However, after that date, it was legally required that you must buy health insurance.
 This was called “the mandate,” which the Supreme Court subsequently upheld.
 Although your age and zip code still impact your rate, smoking status no longer make as large of a difference.

 The non-compliance tax originally was $95 per adult (and $47.50 per child) or 1% of income (whichever is larger).
 Penalties gradually increased to $695 per individual (and $347.50 per child) or 2.5% of income.
 Thus, if household income was $100,000, the tax for not purchasing a compliant policy was $2,500.
 Effective two years ago, the tax penalty was repealed.
 It is not expected to return under the Biden Administration.

 What About The Federal Subsidy?

 Depending on your individual or household income, tax credits could lower your premium.
-Typically, a four-person household with income less than $104,000 will receive some assistance, although the ages of the applicants can impact the amounts.
+Using Franklin County as an example, typically, a four-person household (ages 45, 45, 18, and 15) with income less than $180,000 will receive some assistance, although the ages of the applicants can impact the amounts.
 You may also qualify for Medicaid, which can potentially pay all of your premiums, while providing comprehensive benefits.
-For example, a married couple making less than $24,000 per year will qualify.
-A single person making less than $17,000 should also qualify.
+For example, utilizing the increased subsidy amounts, a married couple (ages 30) earning less than $24,000 per year will qualify.
+A single person (age 30) earning less than $17,000 should also qualify.